BTA Charts

 Your First Chart

 This guide walks you through adding the Sankey Diagram to a Power BI report and connecting it to data.
-The Sankey Diagram is a good starting point because it has a straightforward data model (source, target, and a value) and produces a visually distinctive result you can verify immediately.
+The Sankey Diagram is a good starting point because it has a simple data model (drag categorical columns into the Levels well and a measure into Value) and produces a visually distinctive result you can verify immediately.

 Prerequisites